ManojThange/javascript/README.md

 # javascript
-This is a Demo for Java
+This is a Demo for Java.